valderman/selda/README.md

 Features that would be nice to have but are not yet implemented.

-* Monadic if/else.
+* Monadic if/else
 * Streaming
-* MySQL/MariaDB backend.
+* MySQL/MariaDB backend
-* MSSQL backend.
+* MSSQL backend